irtf-nwcrg/rg-materials/ietf106-2019-11_singapore/ietf106_nwcrg_minutes.md

 [https://datatracker.ietf.org/doc/draft-welzl-loops-gen-info]

 CB: Who has been in the LOOPS side meeting?
-Half of the people in the room (approx 10/20) attended the meeting.
+Half of the people in the room (approx 10/20) did.
 DO: Is reordering one of the things you are not doing?
 CB: We may do reordering.
 DO: Is it a requirement to take incoming disorder packets and reorder them in the tunnel?